 MATH210: Introduction to Financial Mathematics

-- Lectures will be live-streamed on zoom at the scheduled lecture time.
-Please use the zoom lecture link on Blackboard.
-Zoom lectures will be recorded and posted to Panopto, but I strongly prefer you attend live if possible.
+- Lectures will still be recorded and posted to Panopto, but I strongly prefer you attend in person.

-- Office Hours will all meet on zoom.
+- Office Hours will meet once a week on zoom, and once in person.
 Please use the office hours link on Blackboard.
 Office Hours are not recorded.

-- All exams will be held in-person only, provided the University has returned to in-person learning by the scheduled dates.
+- All exams will be held in-person only.

 - Alex Carney

 - E-mail: alexanderjcarney at rochester dot edu